JamesYeh23/511_project_group-3/README.md

   stastics as excel in the "results" folder
 - Add the "Default" button to reset all parameters to default

+11/20:

+- Add a switch for user to choose defualt or customizable drug releasing system
+- Add function block to implement progammable drug releasing system controled by an array ShotTimes

 ### To-Do:

-- Run the experinment for question 5 and 7 stated in the project assignment
+- Add a user-defined table in the interphase to control ShotTimes array
 - Add "list of option" to load the parameters
 - Add a toggle button to switch between closed/open loop system

-last updated: 11/19
+last updated: 11/20